con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 By you our lofty aim has been achieved,
 Which leads to true and full awakening; (165)

 And so the aims of helpless mundane beings,
 Who seek the fruits of perfect liberation.
 Just this, taught in the *Māyājāla*'s system,
-Is the pure path leading to excellence: (166)
+Is the pure path that leads to excellence: (166)

 With largeness, vastness, and profundity,
 With meaning great, achieving beings' aims,
 Just this makes up the sphere of every buddha
-That's taught by every truly awakened one.
+That's taught by all the true awakened ones.
 (167)

 ## Colophon:

 This concludes the supreme chanting of the names of the Blessed One Mañjuśrī, the wisdom deity.
 Extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its chapter on the net of *samādhi*, it was spoken by the Blessed One Śākyamuni, the *tathāgata*.